 Do you have experience managing a busy calendar, scheduling/attending frequent meetings, or multitasking?
 These time management skills are essential to teaching English online.
-Classes usually have a strict start and end time in which a certain number of learning objectives must be completed, and often you’ll teach students back-to-back.
+Classes usually have a strict start and end time, in between which a certain number of learning objectives must be met, and often you’ll teach students back-to-back.

 Comfortable with technology

 If you have experience doing things like sending and receiving emails, communicating via a messenger app, downloading and troubleshooting software, and using a camera on a computer, you will be more than prepared for teaching English online.

 Have past jobs required you to think outside the box, use design skills, or craft a compelling story?
 You’ll use these skills when teaching English online, especially if you teach children, who enjoy being taught with colorful visual aids, props, stories, and other creative approaches to lessons.